stellaurora/vaeylron/README.md

 # vaeylron
-A styling and web components framework based off the design of the Vaeylron Launcher
+A web components framework based off the design of the Vaeylron Launcher